Aaquiff/kubernetes-jenkins-deployment/Readme.md

 ## Considerations

 * Nodes in the cluster should have docker installed because the jenkins pod will use the docker installed on the node it's running on.

+## Troubleshooting

+#### Error: failed to create resource: namespaces "wso2" not found or Error: UPGRADE FAILED: failed to create resource: namespaces "wso2" not found
+Check if there is a failed helm deployment for the chart in the target environment.
+If there is an existing deployment, delete the deployment.